paulsmurthwaite/fitter-happier/README.md

 # Project Title

+## Project Overview
-## Project Overview: A brief summary of your project goals and main components.
+A brief summary of your project goals and main components.

-## Table of Contents: Links to each major section of your log and documentation (e.g., setup, configurations, logs).
+## Table of Contents
+Links to each major section of your log and documentation (e.g., setup, configurations, logs).

+## Current Status
-## Current Status: A quick note on the latest project progress or what you’re actively working on.
+A quick note on the latest project progress or what you’re actively working on.